AnisDz-Spot/provision-dashboard/README.md

 5. **Open your browser**
    Navigate to [http://localhost:3000](http://localhost:3000)

-6. **Follow the setup wizard**
+6. **Sign up or log in via OAuth**
-   - Create account or login
+   - Use GitHub or Google to sign in/register.

-   - Follow the 4-step "Connect Your Database" wizard
+7. **Connect your Supabase database**
-   - Provide your PostgreSQL connection string
+   - Once logged in, go to Settings > Database.
-   - The dashboard will initialize with your data
+   - Enter your Supabase Project URL and Anon Key to finish linking your data source.
+The dashboard is then personalized to your data.

-**📚 For complete setup instructions and database provider recommendations, see [BRING_YOUR_OWN_DATABASE.md](./BRING_YOUR_OWN_DATABASE.md)**
+**📚 To learn more about supported database providers, see [BRING_YOUR_OWN_DATABASE.md](./BRING_YOUR_OWN_DATABASE.md)**

 ## 🏗️ Project Structure